module-formation/formation-Deep-MLOps/docs/azure_ml/lesson2.md

 200
 ```

-### Glossary
+!!! info "Définition"

-    ACI: Azure Container Instance
+    * ACI: Azure Container Instance
-    AKS: Azure Kubernetes Service
+    * AKS: Azure Kubernetes Service
-    Application Insights: A special Azure service which provides key facts about an application
+    * Application Insights: A special Azure service which provides key facts about an application
-    CI/CD: Continuous Integration and Continuous Delivery platform.
+    * CI/CD: Continuous Integration and Continuous Delivery platform.
 Jenkins, CircleCI, and Github Actions, are a few examples
-    Cloud-based workstation: Sometimes, compute instances are referred to as a cloud-based workstation, because it is ready to start developing
+    * Cloud-based workstation: Sometimes, compute instances are referred to as a cloud-based workstation, because it is ready to start developing
-    Compute Instance: A distinct type of a compute offering from Azure
+    * Compute Instance: A distinct type of a compute offering from Azure
-    DevOps: A set of best practices that helps provide continuous delivery of software at the highest quality with a constant feedback loop
+    * DevOps: A set of best practices that helps provide continuous delivery of software at the highest quality with a constant feedback loop
-    Deployment: A way to deliver work into production
+    * Deployment: A way to deliver work into production
-    Endpoint: A part of an HTTP API.
+    * Endpoint: A part of an HTTP API.
 Either a full URL or a partial URL identifying a part
-    HTTP API: A URL that exposes logic to interact with software, in this case, a trained model
+    * HTTP API: A URL that exposes logic to interact with software, in this case, a trained model
-    HTTP Status code: A number that represents a status when an HTTP server responds.
+    * HTTP Status code: A number that represents a status when an HTTP server responds.
 Error conditions in the server side start at 500
-    Logging: Informational output produced by software, usually in the form of text
+    * Logging: Informational output produced by software, usually in the form of text
-    Shipping into production: The most important aspect of a Machine Learning specialist
+    * Shipping into production: The most important aspect of a Machine Learning specialist
-    Webservice: One of the most used Python classes from Azure's Python SDK
+    * Webservice: One of the most used Python classes from Azure's Python SDK